-Insufficient ventilation and/or improperly sealed vents may release gas into the building which could result in health problems, carbon monoxide poisoning, or death.
-Improper venting may result in fire, explosion, injury, or death.
+Insufficient ventilation and/or improperly sealed vents may release gas into the building which could result in health problems, carbon monoxide poisoning or death.
+Improper venting may result in fire, explosion, injury or death.

-Do not vent this appliance through a masonry chimney.
+Do not vent this appliance into another heater's vents or through a masonry chimney.